High Blood Pressure

 The body has many steps to help keep blood pressure in a healthy range.
 It is not clear what changes happen that lead to high blood pressure.
 Things that may play a role are:

 This problem usually starts when a person is between 20 and 50 years of age.
 The risk increases with age.
 Other things that may raise the risk are:

 Most people do not have symptoms until blood pressure is very high.
 Problems may be:

 High blood pressure is often found during a doctor's visit.
-Blood pressure is measured using an arm cuff and a special device.
 If the reading is high, you will come back for repeat checks.
 High blood pressure will be confirmed after more than two readings over more than two visits.